ParadoxParadise/ParadoxParadise/README.md

 ### 👨‍💻 About Me

-I am a final-year Information Security student at PTIT with a strong passion for building, optimizing, and securing enterprise IT infrastructure.
+I am a final-year Information Security student with a strong passion for building, optimizing, and securing enterprise IT infrastructure.
 My experience spans across network administration, system operations, and security monitoring.

 I bridge the gap between **Networking** and **Cybersecurity**, ensuring that systems are not only highly available but also robustly defended against threats.